 In her personal time, Lisa continues to support and empower individuals with their mental health journeys, through her inspirational mental health blog, heart-felt poetry and positive affirmation posts.
 She loves to bake and can often be found cooking up a storm in The Recover Clinic kitchen!

 Since graduating from her BSc in Psychology with Criminology and MSc in Psychology in Clinical Practice, Georgia has worked in multiple roles supporting individuals who have experienced trauma and issues related to their mental wellbeing.
 Georgia believes in providing a compassionate and caring approach to supporting individuals through the difficulties they are experiencing and aims to uncover and empower the individual underneath it all.

 In her spare time, Georgia enjoys taking her Miniature Schnauzer, Dottie, out for walks in the countryside, listening to podcasts, watching crime dramas and meeting up with friends in the city.
 Georgia often travels in search for sun and dreams of one day moving to a country that has sunshine all year round.

 Clinical Lead & Senior Arts Psychotherapist

-Dafni has over 8 years of experience working with children and adults with complex needs.
+Dafni has over 10 years of experience working with children and adults with complex needs.
 She has worked in mainstream and SEN (special education needs) schools, as both an art therapist and teaching assistant.
 She possesses a thorough grasp of the pressures imposed on children at an early age.
-This, alongside her experience with adult mental health within the NHS, has encouraged her to be as adaptable and open-minded as possible with her practice.
+This, alongside her experience with adult mental health within the NHS, has encouraged her to be as adaptable and open-minded as possible within her practice.

 Outside her work at The Recover Clinic, Dafni supports research projects such as the Horizons initiative funded by the NHS, which examines the psychotherapeutic benefits of art therapy.
 In her spare time, she likes travelling, reading, watching movies, visiting galleries and spending time with her friends.